Program AdvisorTaylor Rose Pamperin

 Located near the heart of downtown Milwaukee, this full-time, accelerated, 5-semester program builds upon previous, broad educational preparation and provides an intense, accelerated and specialized nursing curriculum with focused course work, hands-on learning and clinical practice.
 To help students succeed, our faculty and staff offer their support every step of the way.

 This in-person program provides an in-depth graduate nursing education while laying the foundation for nursing practice by incorporating hands-on skills learning in our state-of-the-art Center for Clinical Simulation.
-Clinical course rotations begin in the first semester and you can expect to complete approximately 1,020 clinical practicum hours at various healthcare facilities in the metro-Milwaukee region.
+Clinical course rotations begin in the first semester and you can expect to complete at least 700 in-patient clinical practice hours at various healthcare facilities in the metro-Milwaukee region.
 Dedicated staff and faculty work to connect students with networking opportunities, professional development resources and foster an environment of personal, academic and career-focused growth.

 Our program prepares graduates to take the National Council Licensure Exam (NCLEX) and to begin a successful career in an advanced health care setting after earning their Master of Science degree in nursing.